Simplified Intents¶

 New Model¶

-In PredictionSwap two participants agree to equal and opposite changes in exposure.
+In PredictionSwap two participants agree to equal and opposite changes in Conditional Account Value.

 - No specific token inventory is required.

-- Each participant must have sufficient economic headroom to absorb the proposed exposure change.
+- Each participant must be able to absorb the proposed vector change Δe.

-- After applying the exposure update, both accounts must remain solvent.
+- After applying the vector update, both participant's Conditional Account Value Vectors must remain solvent.

 Summary¶